 Sanitation in Camp

-We already prided ourselves on a high level of cleanliness and sanitation on our trips but we’ve upped our standards even more.
+We already pride ourselves on a high level of sanitation on our trips but we’ve upped our standards even more.
 As usual we will have no-touch hand-washing stations in camp for using before/after eating, using the bathroom, or just because.
-The guides will wear masks while cooking and while serving food.
-The line for meals will allow for one person at a time to be served.
-The camp kitchen will be sanitized before and after any meal preparation.

-We’ll have roomier transportation to get to and from the river and asking that those in the van wear a mask.
+We’ll have roomier transportation to get to and from the river and ask that everyone in the vans and busses wear a mask.
 Better yet, we’re recommending that each group have their cars shuttled so that you don’t have to ride in our vans at all.
 On the Rogue River, you can set this up with the Galice Resort (shuttle to Foster Bar) and on the Middle Fork, give us a call and we can set it up for you.